fullstacksjs/the-charity/README.md

 ## Running:

-To run the app just run:
+To start the app first set the envs as described in the (envs section)[#Envs] then run:

 ```bash
 npm install